steadyops/docker-pagekit/README.md

 # Pagekit CMS Docker image
-Docker image for Pagekit CMS
+Docker image for Pagekit CMS.
 Based on php:7.2.1-cli-alpine3.7

+# Note

-## TO BE USED IN DEVELOPMENT MODE ONLY!!
+### TO BE USED IN DEVELOPMENT MODE ONLY!!

+This is a minimal image for development, it uses php's built-in server on port 10000.
+The image size is less than 95 MB.

+Everytime a container is newly created you will have go through Pagekit set-up wizard (map config.php to container to avoid this)

+Personally I find it easier to have such a light weight container, I even use sqlite only for development.

 # How to use